ietf-wg-asdf/SDF/sdf.md

 ### sdfThing

-Back at the top level, `sdfThing` enables construction of models for complex devices that will use one or more `sdfObject` definitions.
+Back at the top level, the `sdfThing` groups enables definition of models for complex devices that will use one or more `sdfObject` definitions.

-An `sdfThing` definition can refine the metadata of the definitions it is composed from: other sdfThing definitions and sdfObject definitions.
+An definition in an `sdfThing` group can refine the metadata of the definitions it is composed from: other definitions in `sdfThing` groups definitions in `sdfObject` groups.

 ### sdfProduct

 `sdfThing` has a derived class `sdfProduct`, which can be used to indicate a top level inventory item with a Stock-Keeping Unit (SKU) identifier and other particular metadata.
-Structurally, there is no difference between the two; semantically, an `sdfProduct` is intended to describe a class of complete Things.
+Structurally, there is no difference between definitions in either group; semantically, a definition in an `sdfProduct` group is intended to describe a class of complete Things.

 # SDF structure